 - Domestic Multiple Service 1 (DMS-1)

 - Domestic Multiple Service 3 (DMS-3)

 - Direct Access (DA) Service

 Eligible customers may elect to opt-in or opt-out from the program at any time by contacting their Qualified Smart Thermostat Service Provider, and the change will be effective within three business days.
-Customers may also call SCE to opt-out from the program.

 $75 Smart Energy Program Sign-Up Bonus